Plácido Polanco

 Plácido Enrique Polanco (/ˈplɑːsᵻdoʊ ɛnˈriːkeɪ poʊ-ˈlɑːŋkoʊ/; born October 10, 1975) is a Dominican-American former professional baseball player.
 He played in Major League Baseball (MLB) for the St. Louis Cardinals, Philadelphia Phillies, Detroit Tigers and Miami Marlins.
 He was a second baseman, third baseman, and shortstop.
 He was twice voted to start in Major League Baseball All-Star Games: in 2007, and again in 2011.
-Plácido Polanco retired with the highest all-time career fielding percentage for second basemen at 99.27% and the highest all-time career fielding percentage for third basemen at 98.34% which still appear to be records.
+Polanco retired with the highest all-time career fielding percentage for second basemen at 99.27% and the highest all-time career fielding percentage for third basemen at 98.34% which still appear to be records.

 On July 9, 2008, Polanco received his U.S. citizenship along with 99 other people in a ceremony at Comerica Park that preceded the Tigers–Indians game.
 He wore his Tigers uniform for the ceremony.

 Playing career

 St. Louis Cardinals

 Polanco was drafted on June 2, 1994, by the St. Louis Cardinals in the 19th round of the 1994 MLB draft.
 In 1996, he led the Florida State League with 157 hits and 137 games played while playing with Single-A St. Petersburg.
 Polanco was promoted to the major leagues in 1998.
 His first major league hit was a single off Cincinnati Reds starting pitcher Brett Tomko on July 5, 1998.
 Earning the starting third base job in 2001, his low strikeout/walk ratio and extra base hits numbers established Polanco as a contact hitter.